 Speaking of which, you can switch between different driving modes: OFF, ECO, MID, and HIGH.
 OFF means pure, manual, pedal riding in case you want some extra exercise or when you run out of battery.
 ECO, MID, and HIGH are the electric assist riding options – i.e HIGH means that it takes the least amount of effort for you to reach that 25km/hour top speed, but it uses more battery.

 When you are on one of the electric assist riding modes, it feels as if someone is pushing your bike as soon as you start pedaling.
 At HIGH option, it feels so effortless to cycle and for those who want to get from point A to point B as fast as you can without breaking a sweat, this is the mode you should stick to all the time.
 It’s definitely the perfect mode to go for in Melbourne Summer.
 The good thing is that you can always change this anytime you want while riding.

 Despite of the weight, Himo C26 blazes through uphill on inclined roads when I tested it.

 Himo C26 Review Conclusion

 It must have been decades since I’ve ridden a bike (yes, I’m that old) but I still remember how fun it was.
-I’m really pleased that Himo C26 still delivers that fun factor, but also offers the extra assistance if you need to go from point A to point B fast and effortless.
+I’m really pleased that Himo C26 still delivers that fun factor, but also offers the extra assistance if you need to go from point A to point B faster and effortless.